 So, as the world´s waistlines continue to grow, how can we take advantage of the theme to ensure our portfolios keeps pace?
 Well, one way to start is identifying the most common diseases and health problems associated with obesity along with the companies that benefit from them.
 According to the CDC (Center for Disease Control and Prevention), type 2 diabetes is the seventh leading cause of death and racks up $174 billion in total health care costs.
 The number of Americans with the disease has grown from 7.8 million to 25.8 million in the past 20 years and that growth is expected to continue.
 Heart disease and stroke are the first and fourth leading causes of death in the US, most resulting from obesity and hypertension according the CDC.

 If costs associated with obesity are expected to climb, what companies are best positioned to benefit?
 Drug companies such as Pfizer (PFE) that sells Lipitor for high cholesterol and Bristol–Myers Squibb´s (BMY) Plavix for heart attack and stroke prevention are two that historically have done well.
 On the prevention side of the equation companies like Weight Watchers (WTW), Vitamin Shoppe (VSI), United Natural Foods (UNFI) and Whole Foods (WFM) may benefit from increased consumer awareness and a desire to eat healthier and have a more active lifestyle.
 In the leisure space, gyms, spas and resorts focused on wellness, nutrition and fitness could be beneficiaries.
-One thing is certain, as obesity becomes a larger and larger health risk, the money spent to control or prevent it will grow as well.
+One thing is certain, current obesity trends are flashing caution signs and as this becomes a larger and larger health risk, the money spent to control or prevent it will grow as well.

 I currently have no positions in any of the companies mentioned.